caoimvin/weather-app/README.md

 ## Future improvements

-- [ ] Instead of caching the OpenWeather geocode response, add the data to the SQlite cities database, because Latitude and longitude coordinates never change.
+- [x] Instead of caching the OpenWeather geocode response, add the data to the SQlite cities database, because Latitude and longitude coordinates never change.
+- [ ] Persist cities database, so that added cities will be saved properly.

 ## Resources